FAA TRAINING

 A flight review with an FAA instructor is required before you can use the privileges of this license.

 To obtain a FAA 61.75 or "piggyback", your ICAO license needs to be verified by the FAA as explained here.
-Contact us for more information on how to complete the whole process without the need to visit the US.
+Contact us for more information on how to complete the process.

 Note 2: